 Curriculum 2.0-MCPS elementary curriculum built around developing students' critical- and creative-thinking skills, as well as essential academic-success skills, so that students are well prepared for a lifetime of learning.
-Designed for the elementary grades, Curriculum 2.0 will better engage students and teachers and allow more time for the arts, information literacy, science, social studies, physical education, and other subjects.
+Designed for the elementary grades, Curriculum 2.0 engages students and teachers more and allows more time for the arts, information literacy, science, social studies, physical education, and other subjects.